-1. Choose works with which you feel comfortable, and which best demonstrate your level of skill on your instrument or voice.
+- Choose works that best demonstrate your level of skill on your instrument or voice.

 Only students who intend to major in music may apply for a merit scholarship.

-Please send a cover letter requesting scholarship consideration and a resumé of musical activities to:
+Please email a cover letter requesting scholarship consideration and a resumé of musical activities to: